Configuration

 This is set dynamically.
 Each application is responsible for monitoring the state of its external connections and its internal processing capabilities, and regularly notifying other applications (via the IPC shared memory area) the access which it can offer for processing requests.
 This allows the other applications to make sensible preference decisions for the purpose of load-balancing and failover.

-Every real application which offers a processing service to other applications should monitor its own processing load and backlog, and should notify other applications of the up-to-date status of these parameters.
-Again, these are notified via the IPC shared memory area.
+Every real application which offers a processing service to other applications is responsible to monitor its own processing load, and should notify other applications of the up-to-date status using the two loading parameters which are published to other applications via the IPC shared memory area.

 to 100

 .
-The extreme values should be used strictly, e.g.
+The extreme values should be used strictly:

 - An application should only notify